George Floyd protests in Portland, Oregon: September

 On September 15, a 36-year-old man was indicted by a grand jury after he had allegedly shined a blue laser directly into the eyes of police officers "on multiple occasions" during demonstrations in downtown Portland on August 25.
 He was charged with second degree assault, unlawful use of a weapon, and two counts of unlawful directing of light from a laser pointer.

 On September 16, KOIN reported that "Portland's protest streak has ended, with demonstrations becoming scarcer and less confrontational", and stated that poor air quality from nearby wildfires "caused the nightly demonstrations to subside shortly after passing the 100 night milestone."
 The wildfire hiatus ended the 104-day streak of daily protests, causing them to subside by September 9.
 However, as air quality improved, organized protests resumed with the PNW Youth Liberation Front announcing new demonstrations for September 18 targeting the Immigration and Customs Enforcement facility near South Waterfront.

 On September 18, hundreds of protesters descended on the South Portland ICE building around 9:00 p.m. where armed federal officers in armor were seen waiting behind the building's gate.
 At 9:45 p.m., Portland police arrived and announced an unlawful assembly via LRAD as the protest had blocked streets near South Bancroft Street and South Moody Avenue.
 As the crowd grew unruly and objects were thrown, federal officers, including Federal Protective Service and ICE Enforcement and Removal Operations (ERO) personnel, began dispersing the crowd down the street using tear gas, smoke bombs, and impact munitions, while PPB flanked and made arrests; some protesters were seen using umbrellas as a shield wall according to images and footage captured by independent reporters and journalists.
 At least 11 arrests were made.
 PPB initially tweeted tear gas among the list of crowd control munitions they could use on the crowd, despite its use being banned by the mayor eight days prior.
 PPB Sgt.
-Kevin Allen said they were legally required to make that warning despite not using the agent, and Mayor Wheeler confirmed on September 19 that no tear gas was deployed by city police despite its use by federal forces.
+Kevin Allen said they were legally required to make that warning despite not using the agent, and Mayor Wheeler confirmed on September 19 that no tear gas was deployed by city police despite its use by federal personnel.

-On September 23, 13 people were arrested at the protest.
-Multnomah County District Attorney's office will be pursuing felony charges for riot and possession of a destructive device against a 23-year-old male transient who is a convicted assailant from Georgia.
-In a probable cause affidavit, it says a police officer saw the transient lighting the petrol bomb.
+On September 23, 13 people were arrested at another protest.
+Multnomah County District Attorney's office were pursuing felony charges for riot and possession of a destructive device against a 23-year-old male transient who was a convicted assailant from Georgia.
+A probable cause affidavit said a police officer saw the transient lighting a petrol bomb.

 December

-On December 31, a protest beginning near PPB headquarters was declared a riot shortly before midnight.
-Police advanced on protestors, which resulted in fireworks used by protestors and an eventual confrontation involving non-lethal weapons.
+On December 31, a protest beginning near PPB headquarters was declared to be a riot shortly before midnight.
+Police advanced on protesters, which resulted in fireworks being used by protesters and an eventual confrontation involving non-lethal weapons.
 Police were backed up by federal Department of Homeland Security forces in response to projectiles allegedly thrown at police.
 In the early hours of January 1, Portland police ordered all persons in the area to leave immediately.
 Authorities did not disclose the number of protesters arrested.